GithHayden/The-Beach-Boys/README.md

 - [Cloud 9 IDE](https://aws.amazon.com/cloud9/)
     - The project used **Cloud 9**, online integrated development environment, to construct the code end to end.
 - [Bootstrap Template](https://github.com/BlackrockDigital/startbootstrap-scrolling-nav)
     - This project uses **Bootstrap Nav scrolling bar template**, a blank template with main navigation and a grid layout.
-This blank template was used as a starting block and tailored for this specific website.
+This blank template was used as a starting block and tailored/bult upon for this specific website.
+Index.html and Main.CSS predominatly all developers code.
+All other code included with Bootstrap template.
 - [Font Awesome](https://fontawesome.com/)
     - This project uses **Font Awesome**, a library of icons, to add the social media icons in the footer.
 - [HTML](https://en.wikipedia.org/wiki/HTML)